srideep-banerjee/srideep-banerjee/README.md

 # Hi there, I'm Srideep Banerjee 👋
 I am a second-year Computer Science and Engineering student based in Durgapur, India.
-As an open-source enthusiast and passionate Android developer, I love to build desktop and android applications in Java as a hobby.
+As an open-source enthusiast and passionate Android developer, I love to build desktop and android applications as a hobby.
 ### 🔧 Technologies and Tools
 #### Here are some of my known programming languages:
 <a href="https://www.java.com/" title="Java"><img src="https://github.com/get-icon/geticon/raw/master/icons/java.svg" alt="Java" width="30px" height="30px"></a>